-The demonstrator supports user bit rates up to 5.6 Gbps for 16APSK modulation, while the design is prepared for higher order modulation and higher user bit rates.
+The demonstrator supports user bit rates up to 4.9 Gbps for 16APSK modulation, while the design is prepared for higher order modulation and higher user bit rates.

 The architecture of the demonstrator developed in this project is shown in the block diagram below.
 The same hardware platform is used for both the transmitter and the receiver implementations.

-The duration of the project is 24 months.
+The project is completed.